maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 glibc = derivation("glibc", bb.out + "/bin/sh", env={"linux_headers": linux_headers.out}, outputs=["out", "doc"])
 ```

 Glibc is being built.
 The builder is the `sh` binary from the busybox derivation.
-Glibc is compiled using just busybox and linux headers (a contrived example, not feasible in the real world).
+Glibc is compiled using just busybox and linux headers (a contrived example, likely not feasible in the real world).
 The linux headers output `.out` is passed as an environment variable so that it can be referenced within the build.
-The glibc derivation has two outputs “out” and “doc”; “out” contains the build output and “doc” contains documentation output.
+The glibc derivation has two outputs `out` and `doc`; `out` contains the build output and `doc` contains documentation output.

-This function has two derivation outputs, our man pages output and our “hello world” output.
+This function has two derivation outputs `[man, hello]`.
+The first is the man pages output and the second is our “hello world” output.
 The man pages derivation takes the docs output from glibc, gcc and linux_headers.
 All together the dependency graph for these derivations looks like this:

 <p align=center><img src="https://user-images.githubusercontent.com/283903/134383149-701faac5-37ba-42a1-a797-3eeba6d901dd.png" /></p>